eosnetworkfoundation/docsgen/docs/site-search.md

 ### Required Fields

-- name - H1 of the page
+- title - H1 of the page
+- url - page url
 - parentId - source repository default *welcome*, used to filter
 - parentName - prettier version of id
 - type - either *codedocs* or *manual* allows filtering to code reference